sarvajeet12/Assignment/README.md

 ## 🚀 Project Overview

 This project is a robust full-stack web application designed for managing agents and distributing contact lists among them.
 Built with a modern tech stack (React, Vite, Node.js, Express, MongoDB), it features secure authentication, agent CRUD, CSV/XLSX upload, and automatic list distribution.
-The system is ideal for call centers, sales teams, or any organization needing to assign leads or contacts to multiple agents efficiently.
+The system is ideal for call centers, sales teams, or any organization needing to assign leads or contacts to multiple agents efficiently

 ---